 Transformative / Transitional Agreements

 Some publishers are working with universities and other producers of research to change the publishing model.
 One way they may do this is through a transformative agreement.
 The agreements we can benefit from at Westminster fall into three categories:

-1. Discounted APCs in return for the subscription the library pays to access their content.
+1. Offset deal: discounted APCs in return for the subscription the library pays to access their content.

 2. Read and publish deals, which mean we can access and read their content, as well as publish through gold open access in return for a single subscription cost.
 Link through to see which titles are included and how to access.
 You do not need to apply through the University.